neondatabase/website/content/docs/guides/prisma.md

 After adding the `directUrl` property to your `schema.prisma` file, update the `DATABASE_URL` and `DIRECT_URL` variables settings in your `.env` file:

 1. Set `DATABASE_URL` to the pooled connection string for your Neon database.
 Applications that require a pooled connection should use this connection.
 1. Set `DIRECT_URL` to the direct (non-pooled) connection string.
-This is the direct connection to the database required by Prisma Migrate and other Prisma CLI operations.
+This is the direct connection to the database required by Prisma Migrate.
+Other Prisma CLI operations may also require a direct connection.

 When you finish updating your `.env` file, your variable settings should appear similar to the following: